MarkMichon1/BitGlitter-Python/README.md

 `max_cpu_cores=0` determines the amount of CPU cores to utilize during decoding, like `write()`.
 The default value of 0 sets it to maximum.

+`live_payload_unpackaging=False` gives you the option to receive files in realtime as frame payloads get processed, rather than them getting processed all at once at the end of the frame processing.
+The tradeoff is a small amount of overhead at the end of each frame to do the necessarily calculations/checks.
+Enable this if you're reading a large stream with a large amount of files, and you'd like to start receiving them ASAP.

 `block_height_override=False` and `block_width_override=False` allow you to manually input the stream's block height and block width.
 Normally you'll never need to use this, as these values are automatically obtained as the frame is locked onto.
 But for a badly corrupted or compressed frame, this may not be the case.
 By using the override, the reader will